Wendel Clark, Legendary Leafs Captain

 In his rookie year with the Maple Leafs, Clark set the Leafs rookie record for most goals by a Maple Leaf with thirty-four, Breaking Walt Poddubny’s record of twenty-eight set in 1982-83, which was equaled that same year by Peter Ihnacak.
 It wasn’t until 2016-17 that Clark’s record was broken by Auston Matthews, who recorded forty goals in his rookie season.

 Clark was known for his physical play, offensive mind, and scoring prowess.
-As tough as Clark was, his scoring touch and offensive ability were equal to his on-ice toughness.
+As tough as Clark was, his scoring touch and offensive ability equal his on-ice toughness.
 Clark’s 227 PIM in his rookie season was the 1985–86 Toronto Maple Leafs team-high, along with 34 goals, which also led the team.
 After his rookie season, he was named to the NHL All-Rookie Team and finished third in voting for the Calder Memorial Trophy.

 Clark was named captain of the team for the 1991–92 season.
 During the 1992–93 season, Clark’s second year captaining the team, the Leafs set team records in wins (44) and points (99) and made the playoffs for the first time in three years.
 The Leafs had a memorable run to the Campbell Conference Finals.
 Still, after leading the best-of-seven series three games to two, coming within one game of advancing to the Stanley Cup Finals, they lost to the Wayne Gretzky-led Los Angeles Kings, coached by Clark’s cousin, Barry Melrose.
 Clark had a legendary series performance with 20 points (10 goals and 10 assists) in his 21 games during the ’93 playoffs.